jeffpar/pcjs.v1/_posts/2018-01-27-new-year-old-software.md

 updated to use that ROM.

-My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I'm very happy to have finally found one of the earliest (if not *the* earliest) ROMs commercially available for this line of COMPAQ computers.
+My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I'm very happy to have finally found one of the earliest (if not *the* earliest) ROMs commercially available for the DeskPro 386 series of COMPAQ computers.

 ### Old Windows on New Windows